Guide to Great Sand Dunes National Park

 Photo courtesy of Ranchlands & Zapata Ranch.

 • Go Star-Gazing!
-Finding great places to star-gaze is getting harder & harder because there are simply so few places without humans & lights.
-Well, Great Sand Dunes National Park is one of the BEST places I’ve ever found for “seeing stars!”
-My friend & I took a bottle of wine into the hot tub at Zapata Ranch, & enjoyed the finest night of star-gazing I’ve had all year.
-NOWHERE else I’ve been this year even comes close to how piercing & bright the stars looked here.
-My friend, who was recently in Africa, said that the stars we saw at the ranch rivaled what she saw in Africa ~ & perhaps were even a little better!
-Dry air, high altitude, & very little light pollution makes the area around Great Sand Dunes absolutely spectacular for star-gazing.
+Finding great places to star-gaze is getting harder, as there are so few places without humans & lights.
+Great Sand Dunes is one of the BEST places I’ve ever found for “seeing stars!”
+My friend & I took a bottle of wine out to the hot tub at Zapata, & enjoyed the finest night of star-gazing I’ve had all year.
+NOWHERE comes close to how bright the stars looked here.

 Great Sand Dunes National Park, Girl Who Travels the World